One of the best reasons to visit Taiwan is due to the incredible hiking opportunities.

 The process is well regulated as hikers need permits (park entry and mountain climbing) to reach the summit.
 My friends applied for the permits and submitted the proper paperwork to the police office.

 To complete the paperwork at the police office, check in on the website 5 days early.
 Within five days of the trip, submit your information to nearly police office.
-Here are two links with more information on police office locations: in English / in Chinese.

 How Many Days are Needed on Jade Mountain?